Andrew-bro2022/Project-9-----Business-ShifPay-Project---Crossplatform-App/README.md

 # Project-9---ShifPay-Project---Crossplatform-App
 © Copyright CPOS Inc., Ottawa, and Applied Research at Seneca Polytechnic, Toronto.
+Link: https://www.senecapolytechnic.ca/news-and-events/seneca-news/research-aims-to-bring-pay-on-demand-to-restaurant-employees.html

 ShifPay is a cross-platform application available on the web, iOS, and Android for both mobile and tablet devices.
 It includes an Employer App and an Employee App.